albertony/blushell/README.md

 ![BluOS logo](https://support.bluos.net/system/photos/0014/1012/9227/BLS.png)

+Note that several of the services integrated into BluOS, such as Tidal, have their own APIs that can be used directly instead of (or in addition to) via the integrated API in BluOS.
+For Tidal, se [tidalshell](https://github.com/albertony/tidalshell) - my PowerShell wrapper for the Tidal API.

 # BluOS API

 The BluOS devices serve a REST API on port number 11000.
 Most operations can be performed